Silvia Moreno-Garcia

-Silvia Moreno-Garcia (born 25 April 1981) is a Mexican Canadian novelist, short story writer, editor, and publisher.
+Silvia Moreno-Garcia (born 25 April 1981) is a Mexican-Canadian novelist, short story writer, editor, and publisher.

 Early life and education

 Moreno-Garcia was born 25 April 1981, and raised in Mexico.
 Both her parents worked for radio stations.
 She moved to Canada in 2004.
 Moreno-Garcia completed a master's degree in science and technology studies from the University of British Columbia, Vancouver in 2016.
-She presently lives with her family in Vancouver, British Columbia.
+Her masters thesis focussed on eugenics in the work of H. P. Lovecraft.
+Moreno-Garcia lives in Vancouver.

 Career

 Moreno-Garcia began her career publishing in various fiction magazines and books, including Exile Quarterly.
 She was a finalist for the 2011 Manchester Fiction Prize.
 Her first short story collection, This Strange Way of Dying, was published in September 2013 by Exile Editions.
 Her second collection, Love and Other Potions, came out in 2014 from Innsmouth Free Press.
 Her debut novel, Signal to Noise, was published in 2015 by Solaris Books.

 She serves as publisher of Innsmouth Free Press, an imprint devoted to weird fiction.
-With Paula R. Stiles, she co-edited the books Historical Lovecraft (2011), Future Lovecraft (2012), Sword and Mythos (2014), and She Walks In Shadows (2015).
+With Paula R. Stiles, she co-edited the books Historical Lovecraft (2011), Future Lovecraft (2012), Sword and Mythos (2014), and She Walks in Shadows (2015).
 With Orrin Grey, she co-edited Fungi (2013), a collection of "fungal fiction".
 With Lavie Tidhar, she edits The Jewish Mexican Literary Review.
-In 2016, she won a World Fantasy Award for the anthology She Walks in Shadows and a Copper Cylinder Award for her novel Signal to Noise.
+In 2016, she won a World Fantasy Award—Anthology for She Walks in Shadows.

-As of October 2019 Moreno-Garcia is a book columnist for The Washington Post.
+As of October 2019, Moreno-Garcia is a book columnist for The Washington Post.

-In February 2020 she was announced as a finalist for the Nebula Award 2019 in the Best Novel category for her book Gods of Jade and Shadow.
+In February 2020, her book Gods of Jade and Shadow was announced finalist for the 2019 Nebula Award for Best Novel.